Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 If you click a bomb you lose
 If you click an empty space it reveals that space and the number of bombs around it.

-Now, remember in minesweeper, if you click an empty space that doesn’t contain a bomb or a number it would reveal all the squares around it until next numbers.
+Now, remember in minesweeper, if you click an empty space that doesnâ€™t contain a bomb or a number it would reveal all the squares around it until next numbers.
 Such space in our model is a square with a counter = 0.
 To reveal the spaces around it, we will modify a bit the adjacent function by adding a [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search).